OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 | ETHNICITY_SOURCE_VALUE      | ethnicity   |  In this case the ETHNICITY_SOURCE_VALUE will have more granularity than the ETHNICITY_CONCEPT_ID.  |
 | ETHNICITY_SOURCE_CONCEPT_ID |             |   |

-For more examples on how the Synthea dataset was mapped to the CDM please see the full specification document [^syntheaEtlUrl].
+For more examples on how the Synthea dataset was mapped to the CDM please see the full specification document[^syntheaEtlUrl].

 [^syntheaEtlUrl]: https://ohdsi.github.io/ETL-Synthea/

-## Step 2: Create the code mappings
+## Step 2: Create the Code Mappings

 More and more source codes are being added to the OMOP Vocabulary all the time.
 This means that the coding systems in the data being transformed to the CDM may already be included and mapped.
 Check the VOCABULARY table in the OMOP Vocabulary to see which vocabularies are included.
 To extract the mapping from non-standard source codes (e.g. ICD-10CM codes) to standard concepts (e.g. SNOMED codes), we can use the records in the CONCEPT_RELATIONSHIP table having relationship_id = “Maps to”.
 For example, to find the standard concept ID for the ICD-10CM code ‘I21’ (“Acute Myocardial Infarction”), we can use the following SQL: